Few expected Oregon sports betting to wow the world with its lone online sportsbook.

 For the record, the state could have other online sportsbooks active via partnerships with tribal casinos.
 It’s likely, though, those apps would only be accessible while on site.

-It could also just open up a more open model of competition, something the lottery is tasked with in Tennessee.
+It could also just open up a more open model of competition, something the lottery is tasked with in starting up Tennessee sportsbooks online.

 Adding college sports betting would help